CESSProject/doc-v2/storage-node/running.md

 $ df -h
 ```

-The disk is not mounted If the hard drive for storage mining cannot be found.
+If the disk is not mounted, the hard drive for storage mining cannot be used.
 Use the command below to view unmounted hard disks:

 ```bash
 $ fdisk -l